phalcon/documentation/docs/webserver-setup.md

 [Apache][apache] is a popular and well known web server available on many platforms.

 ### Phalcon Configuration
-The following are potential configurations you can use to setup Apache with Phalcon.
+The following are potential configurations you can use to set up Apache with Phalcon.
 These notes are primarily focused on the configuration of the `mod_rewrite` module allowing to use friendly URLs and the [router component](routing.md).
 A common directory structure for an application is:

 ```bash
 tutorial/